dariol83/ccsds/README.md

 - TM processor with output to console, from SLE RAF to encoded parameter extraction;
 - TC generator from list of parameters (as defined in the packet definition) to CLTU with output to file and/or TCP socket;
 - TC generator from list of parameters to SLE CLTU;
-- TC processor with output to console, from CLTU to encoded parameter extraction.
+- TC processor with output to console, from CLTU to encoded parameter extraction;
+- CFDP Entity with input from/output to console, working on TCP and UDP UT layer implementations.

 **The main target of the examples module is not to provide final applications ready to be used**, rather to explain the different levels and concepts of the libraries, and how to link the various objects together.